 Speak with Substance: a Guide to Finding and Using Information Effectively

-In this lesson, we will first discuss why we use a variety of information in a speech.
-You will then practice identifying and evaluating (1) background information, (2) data and statistics, (3) lived experiences, and (4) analysis using an example speech on the topic of procrastination.
+In these lessons, we will first discuss why to use a variety of information or evidence in a speech.
+You will then practice identifying and evaluating four different types of information: (1) background information, (2) data and statistics, (3) lived experiences, and (4) analysis.
+Throughout these lessons there will be opportunities to practice and see examples of each type of information and how it can be used effectively in a speech.

-At the end of this lesson you will be able to:
+At the end of these lessons you will be able to:

-- Give specific examples of the available types of information, and describe when and why you would use background information, data or statistics, lived experiences or testimony, or expert analysis as evidence in a speech.
+• Give specific examples of the available types of information, and describe when and why you would use background information, data or statistics, lived experiences or testimony, and expert analysis as evidence in a speech.

 Four types of information to include in your speech

-Examples of each type of information are provided so you can practice evaluating what to include in your speech and why.
+Through a series of examples, you will practice evaluating what information to include in your speech and why.

 Next, go to the section on Background information.